X017/x017/README.md

 # About Me
 - Hello There
 - Welcome to my github profile
-- My name is parsa(x017)
+- My name is Parsa(x017) Mohammadian
-- I work on my projects here
+# My Work
-- i like to work on backend projects mostly api's projects
+- i Like to work on backend side of projects so mostly of my work is on Models/Databases Apis etc...
-- right now im working on a music player api
+- currently improving my programming skills on websites like codewars and leetcode (mostly codewars)